SergeyMNet/SpaNetCoreAngular/README.md

 ## Development server

+For simple start angular project with firebase SDK:
-Run `npm i` for install all nodes.
+ - Run `npm i` for install all nodes.
-Run `npm start` for a dev server.
+ - Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.

+For first start with dotnet-core server and signalR - you need install [dotnet core](https://docs.microsoft.com/en-us/dotnet/core/) and then run commands:
+ - Run `npm i` for install all nodes.
+ - Run `ng build` for build angular project
+ - Run `dotnet build ChatServer.csproj` for build dotnet-core app
+ - Run `dotnet run` for run server.
+Navigate to `http://localhost:5300/`.